Overrided/Fb2.Document/Readme.md

 >Method is encoding-safe. [*](#Encoding-safety)

-### Loading particular node
+### ...particular node

 In corner-case scenario you might need to load some part of a document into the model, instead of loading whole thing.

-It can be achieved by calling `Load(XNode node)` method of corresponding Fb2Node implementation instance.
+It can be achieved by directly calling `Load(XNode node)` method on corresponding Fb2Node implementation instance.

 ```
 Paragraph paragraph = new Paragraph();